 The WLA is especially interested in the subject areas of activism and women’s issues; authors; education; environmental issues; public service; social justice; women religious; and the fine, performance, and visual arts.
 Mundelein College Alumnae may donate records to the Mundelein College Records Collection or, consider donating personal papers if they fit the aforementioned subject areas.

-Geographically, the WLA prioritizes collecting first within Chicago, second within the Midwest (Illinois, Indiana, Michigan, Ohio, and Wisconsin), and third within the United States, although collections of donors who work internationally may be considered if they are based in or at one point resided in one of the geographical collecting areas.
+Geographically, the WLA prioritizes collecting first within Chicago, Chicago-Land, and Illinois; second within the Great Lakes Midwest region (Indiana, Michigan, Minnesota, Ohio, and Wisconsin); and third within the United States.
+Collections of donors who work internationally may be considered if they are based in or at one point resided in one of the geographical collecting areas.

 Donating Materials: An Overview